Why918/Distributed-CNS-Scheduling-MATLAB/README.md

 # Distributed-CNS-Scheduling-MATLAB
 An interactive app based on MATLAB App Designer to demonstrate distributed cooperative navigation strategy scheduling.
-## Components
+## Getting Started
+1. Clone the repository
+2. Open the file named .m in MATLAB
+3. Run the app and interact with its components
+### Modules
-The app has eight components:
+The app has eight modules:

 (1) Parameter Setting